huggingface/blog/speecht5.md

     <img alt="SpeechT5 architecture diagram" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/speecht5/architecture.jpg"/>
 </div>

-The pre-nets and post-nets are specific to the data, meaning the pre-net for speech is different from the pre-net for text, and likewise the post-net for speech is different from the post-net for text.
-You can think of them as adapters that embed a particular type of data into the unified representation space.
-In addition, the pre-nets for the encoder are different from those for the decoder.

 During pre-training, all of the pre-nets and post-nets are used simultaneously.
-Fine-tuned models, however, only use the pre-nets and post-nets that are specific to the given task.
+After pre-training, the entire encoder-decoder backbone is fine-tuned on a single task.
+Such a fine-tuned model only use the pre-nets and post-nets that are specific to the given task.
 For example, to use SpeechT5 for text-to-speech, you’d swap in the text encoder pre-net for the text inputs, and the speech decoder pre and post-nets for the speech outputs.

-After pre-training, the entire encoder-decoder backbone is fine-tuned on a single task.
-Even though the fine-tuned models start out using the same set of weights from the shared pre-trained model, the final versions are all quite different in the end.
+Note: Even though the fine-tuned models start out using the same set of weights from the shared pre-trained model, the final versions are all quite different in the end.
 You can’t take a fine-tuned ASR model and swap out the pre-nets and post-net to get a working TTS model, for example.
 SpeechT5 is flexible, but not *that* flexible.

 ## Text-to-speech